digitalnoma/digitalnoma/README.md

 Current Penultimate Computer Science and Design Student, based in the Singapore University of Technology and Design (SUTD) <br/>

-I'm an aspiring indie full-stack web developer dedicated to digital craftsmanship, hence the prospect of becoming a "Digital Nomad". <br/>
+I'm an aspiring indie full-stack web developer dedicated to digital craftsmanship, hence becoming a "Digital Nomad". <br/>
 With a unique approach that marries design thinking with software development, I specialize in optimizing the designer-developer workflow to create seamless, user-centric digital experiences.
 My commitment to the craft extends beyond mere construction; it involves a deep focus on enhancing user interaction and engagement through thoughtful design and intuitive functionality. <br/>

 With every project, I strive to refine my abilities, ensuring that every project I undertake is not just a testament to technical proficiency, but a meaningful contribution to an ever-evolving digital landscape where user experience is paramount. <br/> <br/>